isomerpages/csc-corp/pages/terms-of-use.md

         <li>Withdrawal and/or Replacement<br>
             For programmes with Development Grant, departments will be charged the full programme fees for any withdrawal/absentees.
 Development Grant is only given to learners who have fully attended the programme.
 No fees will be charged should CSC cancel a programme due to unforeseen circumstances.<br>
             <br>
-            All requests for withdrawal and/or replacement should be submitted by the Training Coordinator (TC) via a Withdrawal/Replacement/Transfer Form on the CSC Programme Portal (https://register.csc.gov.sg).
+            All requests for withdrawal and/or replacement should be submitted by the Training Coordinator (TC) via a Withdrawal/Replacement/Transfer Form on the CSC Programme Portal <a href="https://register.csc.gov.sg">(https://register.csc.gov.sg)</a>.
 The TC may indicate the reasons for withdrawal/or replacement/or transfer in the form.
 The request will be assessed by CSC and an email to inform of the outcome of the request will be sent within 5 working days.<br>
             <br>
             If the withdrawal/replacement/transfer request is submitted 3 weeks before class commencement date, or after the Programme Placement Letter has been issued (whichever is later), a penalty of 25% of programme fee will be charged.
 For programmes with additional course materials purchased prior to the withdrawal, 25% of the programme fee or additional course material fee will be charged, whichever is higher.<br>
             <br>